by-jp/www.byjp.me/content/notes/twitter/6569537425/index.md

 - imported
 - from-twitter
 ---
-Your Mama's so stupid she lost a game of rock paper scissors to a mirror\!
+Your Mama's so stupid she lost a game of rock paper scissors to a mirror!